MrImmortal09/demorepo/Setup.md

 ### 1.Adding environment variables to .env:
 - We provide a .env.example file that demonstrates how the environment is set up.
-- Create a .env file by copying the .env.example:

 ```sh
 # --- Move to project directory ---
 cd BLT